mwxely/mwxely.github.io/_pages/about.md

 }
 </style>

 I am a second-year Ph.D. student with [Visual Intelligence Lab](https://sg-vilab.github.io/) at Nanyang Technological University (NTU), supervised by [Prof. Shijian Lu](https://personal.ntu.edu.sg/shijian.lu/).
-Before joining NTU, I obtained my B.S. degree in Computing Science from University of Alberta.
+Prior to joining NTU, I obtained my B.S. degree in Computing Science from University of Alberta.
 I also work closely with [Dr. Lidong Bing](https://lidongbing.github.io/) at [MiroMind.ai](https://miromind.ai/) and [Dr. Song Bai](https://songbai.site/) when he was at ByteDance.
-My research broadly explores video-centric multimodal intelligence, spanning controllable generation, temporal reasoning, agentic tool use, and long-term memory.
+My research centers on the long-standing quest for building video-centric multimodal intelligence, spanning controllable generation, temporal reasoning, agentic tool use, and long-term memory.

-Feel free to [reach out to me](https://drive.google.com/file/d/1ru6JmlBLg1KN7Ht2aOeUuhHty-f3R5w2/view?usp=sharing) for collaborations, questions, or just to chat!
+I enjoy collaborating with self-motivated researchers at [LMMs-Lab](https://www.lmms-lab.com/), a non-profit open-source organization led by [Bo Li](https://brianboli.com/) and [Prof. Ziwei Liu](https://liuziwei7.github.io/).
+Our mission is to advance large multimodal models with a shared vision of *Feeling the AGI*.
+We are actively looking for like-minded individuals to contribute to the community together!

 🔥 Exciting News
 ---
+* 2025.10 - Four papers were released, focusing on multimodal reasoning ([OpenMMReasoner](https://evolvinglmms-lab.github.io/OpenMMReasoner/)), multimodal agentic tool use ([LongVT](https://evolvinglmms-lab.github.io/LongVT/)), and visual token redundancy in both MLLMs ([ToDRE](https://arxiv.org/abs/2505.18757)) and [diffusion-based MLLMs](https://arxiv.org/abs/2511.15098).
 * 2025.10 - One paper was accepted by **SIGGRAPH Asia 2025**.
 * 2025.08 - One paper was accepted by **EMNLP 2025**.
 * 2025.06 - Two papers were accepted by **ICCV 2025**.